microsoft/FactoryOrchestrator/docs/tasks-and-tasklists.md

----
-ms.author: themar
-author: themar-msft
-ms.date: 09/30/2019
----
+# Tasks and TasksLists

+Factory Orchestrator uses Tasks to capture a single action.
+Tasks can be executables, TAEF tests, UWP apps, or external tasks.
+TasksLists are used to order and group Tasks.
+Tasks in a TaskList can be configured run in series, parallel, or in the background.

-# Author and manage Factory Orchestrator TaskLists
+## Factory Orchestrator tasks

-Factory Orchestrator uses XML files to define TaskLists and their associated Tasks.
-An XML file can contain one or more TaskLists, each with any number of Tasks.

-The XML can either be hand-authored; or authored, imported, and/or exported using the [Factory Orchestrator app's "Manage TaskLists"](#managing-tasklists) section.

-You can get started with Factory Orchestrator by using the **Manage TaskLists** screen in the Factory Orchestrator app to create a TaskList.
-TaskLists allow you to create collections of tasks that you use to validate your hardware.
-The Factory Orchestrator app also allows you to export TaskLists for use on other systems.
-See [Managing TaskLists](#managing-tasklists) below.

-This topic describes the tasks that are available in Factory Orchestrator, and how to create and manage TaskLists.

 ## Task types